SubhiH/Google-Summer-of-Code-2018-Proposal/README.md

 # Google-Summer-of-Code-2018-Proposal
-Google Summer of Code 2018 Proposal - Machine Vision on a Rover with Ardupilot
+My Proposal got accepted in Google Summer of Code 2018.
+It was <b>Machine Vision on a Rover with Ardupilot.</b>